pauliwag/machine-learning-jupyter/README.md

 # Machine Learning Jupyter Notebooks

+Click a Notebook name (blue text) below to view it:

 ## [`finetuning-pretrained-convolutional-neural-networks-for-sarscov3-diagnosis`](finetuning-pretrained-convolutional-neural-networks-for-sarscov3-diagnosis.ipynb)
 ### Achievements
-1. Rearchitected then retuned pretrained Convolutional Neural Networks (CNNs) to develop an ML model capable of optimally distinguishing patients infected with SARS-CoV-3 from patients that have pneumonia or are uninfected.
+1. Rearchitected then retuned (on an Ottawa Hospital dataset) pretrained Convolutional Neural Networks (CNNs) to develop an ML model capable of optimally distinguishing patients infected with SARS-CoV-3 from patients that have pneumonia or are uninfected.

 2. Evaluated the performance of the repurposed CNNs using different metrics, i.e., learning curves, confusion matrices, precision-recall curves, etc.
 3. Computed the size of the best model for storage considerations.